Updated on: April 26, 2026

 Bottom Line:

 TunnelBear is a great free VPN for beginners in China.
-Its GhostBear feature, which bypasses Chinese ISP blocks, is easy to enable and you get access to servers in all 47 countries.
-Plus, its apps come with an interactive map that makes it simple to find the closest server location for the best possible speeds when going online in China.
-Upgrading to its paid version gets rid of the 2 GB monthly data cap.
+Its GhostBear feature, which bypasses Chinese ISP blocks, is easy to enable.
+Plus, you get access to servers in all 47 countries and streaming support.

 Read the full TunnelBear review